mkotormus/G3_OrchestraConductorDemo/README.md

 8. Make sure speakers are connected to mono audio output port.
 9. Make sure monitor is connected to VGA output of the board.
 9. Make a gesture and observe the monitor as well as changes in the sound.
+10. Design gives a time frame of approximately 1 second for each gesture and then clears the buffer as well as monitor output to capture next gesture.

 ##Notes on gesture recognition
 1. Currently design support h, o-, horizontally-flipped c-shape and s-shaped gestures.
 See video